Lennart1978/shuffle/README.md

 speed: 1 is fast and >500 very slow, -1 = immediately.

-color: Must be in quotation marks of format: "r;g;b" or just "random".
+color: Must be in quotation marks of format: "r;g;b" or one of the standard colors "red, green, yellow, blue, magenta, cyan, orange, white, grey" or just "random".

 Example: shuffle file.ascii 10 "50;255;50" - prints "file.ascii" in bright green.